RobertL31/fuddly/docs/source/data_model.rst

     node.
 Refer to :ref:`tuto:dm-absorption` for more information on that topic.
   - ``MH.Attr.Separator``: Used to distinguish a separator.
-Some disruptors can leverage this attribute to perform their alteration.
+Some operators can leverage this attribute to perform their alteration.
   - ``MH.Attr.Highlight``: If set, make the framework display the node in color when printed on the console.
-This attribute is also used by some disruptors to show the location of their modification.
+This attribute is also used by some operators to show the location of their modification.

   .. note::
-     Most of the generic stateful disruptors will recursively set the attributes ``MH.Attr.Determinist`` and ``MH.Attr.Finite``
+     Most of the generic stateful operators will recursively set the attributes ``MH.Attr.Determinist`` and ``MH.Attr.Finite``
      on the provided data before performing any alteration.